jordans78/Estimation-Tax-Expenditures/README.md

 In order to estimate tax expenditure it is crucial to have a robust micro-simulation model which can have the possibility to estimate tax expenditures through different groups of taxpayers.

+In this light, this code was prepared as an example of a simplified micro-simulation model that can be used to determine TE's.
+Example here is estimation of TE'S from Personal Income tax on basis of syntetic data.

+Purpose of this code is like background material for  research paper titled as ,,Tax Expenditures Report: The case of Republic of North Macedonia" prepared for
+9-th International Workshop on Domestic Revenue Mobilisation organized by Deutsches Institut für Entwicklungspolitik (DIE) and the Council on Economic Policies (CEP).

 <p aligh="center">
 <img src="https://github.com/jordans78/Estimaton-Tax-Expenditures/blob/main/Documentation/ParetoPlot.png"